SwedbankPay/developer.swedbankpay.com/_includes/verify.md

     a `unscheduledToken` that can be used for subsequent [unscheduled server-to-server based payments][unscheduled-mit].

-## How It Looks

-You will redirect the payer to Swedbank Pay hosted pages to collect the credit card information.

-{:.text-center}
-![screenshot of the swedish card verification page][swedish-verify]{:height="600px" width="475px"}

 ## API Requests

 The API requests are displayed in the Verification flow below.
 The options you can